2020 - 2021 Events

 Max Bruch Kol Nidrei

-The BSOC’s Symphony season continues with Schubert’s hauntingly romantic Unfinished Symphony and Grammy-nominated cellist Amid Peled performing Saint-Saëns’s most treasured concerto of the 19th century.
+The BSOC’s season continues with Schubert’s hauntingly romantic “Unfinished” Symphony and Grammy-nominated cellist Amit Peled performing Saint-Saëns’ charmingly effervescent concerto.

 Israeli-American cellist, conductor, and pedagogue Amit Peled, a musician of profound artistry and charismatic stage presence, is acclaimed worldwide as one of the most exciting and virtuosic instrumentalists on the concert stage today.
 At 6′5″, Peled started life as a basketball player and was called “larger than life” and “Jacqueline du Pré in a farmer’s body” when he enveloped his cello.
 Peled strives to break down the barriers of the concert hall, about which The Baltimore Sun wrote, “His amiable and inviting personality is exactly the type everyone says we’ll need more of if classical music is to survive.”
 From 2012 through 2018, Peled performed on the Pablo Casals 1733 Goffriller cello, which was loaned to him personally by Casals’ widow, Marta Casals Istomin.
 He was also named Music Director for CityMusic Cleveland for the 2019-2020 season.

 Camille Saint-Saëns | Cello Concerto No. 1